17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 These national parks host the world’s largest remaining grove of sequoia trees and you can see the best of Sequoia in one day (and spend a second day in Kings Canyon).

 Make sure to go to Crescent Meadow Road in the Giant Forest and pass through a tree tunnel, which is estimated to be around 2,000 years old.
-It’s a stunning tourist attraction and definitely worth a visit.
+It’s a stunning tourist attraction and worth a visit.

 Kings Canyon National Park in September